EasyG0ing1/MacIcns/README.md

 ## How it works

 The program takes your 1024 x 1024 png file and it creates a folder where it then converts your image into the different sizes that are needed for the final `.icns` file.
 Then it calls `iconutil` to do the conversion.
-It will use the origianl name of your file but it will have `.icns` as the extension name and it will drop it into the same folder that your PNG file is in.
+It will use the original name of your file but it will have `.icns` as the extension name and it will drop it into the same folder that your PNG file is in.

-Thats it!
+That's it!

 If you have any issues, open an issue or if you would like to enhance the program, then open a pull request.